 To determine Dornic acidity, a drop of 1% phenolphthalein alcoholic solution was used as an indicator for 1 g of cheese.
 The sample underwent titration in 0.01 mL increments of N/9 sodium hydroxide (NaOH) until a persistent color transition from white to light pink was obtained.
-Each lactic acid per L, as detailed by Accolas et al., (1977).
+Each 0.01 mL increment of NaOH equates to 1° of Dornic acidity (°D), where 1°D represents 0.1 g of lactic acid per L, as detailed by Accolas et al. (1977).